zacharski/esp8266book/experiment2.md

 Add the push button to the same LED circuit from the first experiment.
 Follow the Fritzing diagram below.
 ![](pics/exp2.png)

 > Pay special attention to the component’s markings indicating how to place it on the breadboard.
 Polarized components can only be connected to a circuit in one direction.
-Orientation matters for the following component: **LED**
+Orientation matters for the  **LED**

 > While buttons aren't necessarily polarized (they can be flipped 180° and still work the same), they do have an orientation that is correct.
 The legs of the button protrude out of two sides of the button, while the other two side are bare.
 The sides with the legs should be on either side of the ravine on the breadboard.